milmolch/BIO634_NGS2_2017/GENE_LISTS/Exercises_MakingSenseOfGeneLists.md

 Run an over-representation analyis using [GOrilla](http://cbl-gorilla.cs.technion.ac.il/).
 Use the basic functionality <Two unranked lists of genes (target and background lists)> and upload the 2 files we just prepared.
 In step 4 choose <Process> and run the analysis.

 Look at the table output below the figure.
 Click at some significantly enriched processes for the full description.
-It is well visible from the graph the ancestors of highly significantly GO categories often also become significant (Ancestors contain the genes of their children).
+It is well visible from the graph the parents of highly significantly GO categories often also become significant (Parents contain all the genes of their children).

 ## Gene Set Enrichment Analysis (GSEA)